 The practice had policies and procedures in place to investigate, respond to and learn from significant events and complaints.
 Staff were aware of the reporting procedures in place and encouraged to raise safety issues to the attention of colleagues and the partners.
 Staff understood the process for accident and incident reporting including their responsibilities under the Reporting of Injuries Disease and Dangerous Occurrences Regulations 2013 (RIDDOR).
-The practice manager told us that any accident or incidents would be discussed at practice meetings or whenever they arose.
-There had been no accidents or incidents in the previous 12 months.

-The practice manager told us the policies and procedures were updated annually or whenever any changes were required.
+The partner told us that any accident or incidents would be discussed at practice meetings or whenever they arose.
+There had been no accidents or incidents in the last 12 months.
+The partner told us that the policies and procedures were regularly dated and whenever any changes were required.